 giant australian cuttlefish

-Giant Australian cuttlefish are the largest cuttlefish species in the world.
+Giant Australian Cuttlefish are the largest cuttlefish species in the world.

 Although they can be found all along the Great Southern Reef, there is a distinct population that gather in large numbers each winter along 8km in South Australia’s Northern Spencer Gulf.

-This section of rocky reef that provides an important breeding ground for the Giant Australian Cuttlefish (Sepia apama), and it is within and underneath these rocks where the cuttlefish lay their eggs.
+This section of rocky reef provides an important breeding ground for the Giant Australian Cuttlefish (Sepia apama), and it is within and underneath these rocks where the cuttlefish lay their eggs.

 Making a move